dev-loki/europython2024-python-unplugged-slides/chapter02_cleaning_data.md

 - The orang utan librarian of the Unseen University wants the list of unique books as CSV (obviously!)
 - This is **NOT** a leetcode talk ;)
-    - no fancy but obvious solution if P in NP
+    - no fancy but obvious solution if P is in NP
     - also: no super clever text similarity or duplication algorithms

 </v-clicks>